darosan2003/zipforcer/README.md

 ---

 ### Contribute
-I feel this program could be optimized of some ways, whether it be another way of reading the passfile more efficiently or getting rid of some unnecessary lines.
+I feel this program could be optimized somehow, whether it be another way of reading the passfile more efficiently or getting rid of some unnecessary lines.
 I would appreciate any kind of suggestions.